 On the National Historic Register since 1980, approximately 550 families call this community less than 15 minutes from downtown their "home", and their care for this bucolic common comes to fruition through their pride in the Peachtree Heights West Civic Association, whose parties, picnics, parks and policies are sure to please all who become a part of its fabled spirit.
 For more on the benefits of this membership, see Explore.

 Membership in Peachtree Heights West:

 As a member of the PHWCA, you benefit from this security patrol within our neighborhood boundaries.
-Every day, Lt.
-Baxter or a member of his team spends 5-6 hours patrolling the streets of Peachtree Heights West.
-The rotate hours patrol operates on a random basis over 24 hours for maximum effect and ensures that the association’s supplemental hours do not overlap with the hours provided to Peachtree Battle Alliance.
+Every day, Captain Baxter or a member of his team spends 5-6 hours patrolling the streets of Peachtree Heights West.
+The patrol operates on a random basis rotating their hours over 24 hours for maximum effect and ensures that the association’s supplemental hours do not overlap with the hours provided to Peachtree Battle Alliance.
 Effectively this provides 10-12 hours of supplemental security patrol.

-Our board hosts an Annual Meeting in McElreath Hall at the History Center.
+Our board hosts an Annual Meeting at the History Center.
 This meeting is designed to gather our neighborhood together to visit and to learn what has happened in the community over the past year as well as what is on the horizon for the year ahead from community experts and the Atlanta City Council.
 The next meeting will be on January 24, 2023 from 6-8 PM.